About the Christian Service Program

 - An eight-hour requirement within the context of the required “Faith Development” class, our freshman classes are asked to reflect on their role within their families and then intentionally create a service project.
 The project must be completed within one of the following categories: either with a family member or to the family.

-- Sophomores are asked to complete an eight-hour service project within the context of their required Hebrew/Christian Scripture religion class.
+- Sophomores are asked to complete an eight-hour service project within the context of their required Hebrew/Christian Scripture theology class.
 Students must complete the project with at least one other member of the sophomore class.
 The theme for the project is “service with friends,” with an emphasis on the scripture’s call to justice.

 - In addition, sophomores participate in a two-week service orientation at the beginning of the second semester to prepare for their Junior/Senior Christian Service requirement.